plone/documentation/docs/install/manage-add-ons-packages.md

 ```

-(manage-develop-packages-with-mxdev-label)=
+(manage-plone-backend-packages-with-mxdev-label)=

-## Develop Plone backend packages with `mxdev`
+## Manage Plone backend packages with `mxdev`

-This section describes how to develop packages for Plone backend with `mxdev`.
+This section describes how to manage packages for the Plone backend with `mxdev`.

 For developing add-ons for the Plone frontend, Volto, see {doc}`volto/addons/index`.